1994–95 St. John's Red Storm men's basketball team

 The 1994–95 St. John's Red Storm men's basketball team represented St. John's University during the 1994–95 NCAA Division I men's basketball season.
 The team was coached by Brian Mahoney in his third year at the school.
 St. John's home games are played at Alumni Hall and Madison Square Garden and the team is a member of the Big East Conference.
+This was the first season for the team as the Red Storm.